Spring storm: Here’s where the most snow has fallen in Mass. so far

 A winter storm warning is in effect for Northern Worcester, Northwest Middlesex, Northern Berkshire, Western Franklin, and Western Hampshire counties until 8 p.m., while a winter weather advisory has been issued for Southern Berkshire, Eastern Franklin, Eastern Hampshire, and Western Hampden counties.

+Ashby came in at number one for the amount of snow fallen Friday with 11 inches marked on the ground there.

-Ashburnham has seen the most snowfall so far, with 8 inches of fresh powder on the ground as of 11 a.m.
+Earlier in the day, Ashburnham was at the top of the snowfall leaderboard, with 8 inches of fresh powder on the ground as of 6 p.m.

 The town’s DPW supervisor Rand Williams was not pleased his community hit the jackpot.
 He said it has been all hands on deck since early in the morning to remove the heavy snow.